cross-cultural-data-literacy/2021-our-participants/README.md

 - Alternatively, switch to a list with list items and remove d3 treemap logic, as per [this example](https://observablehq.com/d/f9298c71ebe65027)
 - Emoji text-size should be refined, current method doesn't stay within bounds for different resolutions
 - Add something like alt-text so you can see the value of each cell on hover?
-- Fix the two photo questions urls so they can be included
-- Put static urls in a config file
-- Store gsheets csv as local json file
+- Store gsheets csv as local json file and remove refs to it in the code
 - Switch to personal card using [this](https://www.w3schools.com/howto/howto_css_flip_card.asp)
 - Some original images are way bigger than anything we will show on screen, even on a mousover popout full size.
 Ideally they should be resized so the user doesn't have to download 7mb images.
 - It looks like the 'sharp' image resizer sometimes takes cutouts of the images instead of actually resizing them.
 Do we decide this is a feature or a bug? (reproduce: look at neighbourhood47 original and resized)